 - 3. At any time prior to the hearing, University Counsel, Complainant, or Respondent may request to postpone the hearing.
 The AR 6:2 Hearing Officer may accept or deny the request after considering the nature of the request and the incident at issue.

 - 4. No later than three (3) days prior to the hearing, the Complainant, Respondent, University Counsel and the AR 6:2 Hearing Panel will receive a copy of the hearing file.

 - a.
 The hearing file for Complainant, Respondent, and University Counsel will include the following:

-- i.
+- vi.
 The Final Investigative Report,

-- ii.
+- vii.
 The Probable Cause determination,

-- iii.
+- viii.
 A list of witnesses,

-- iv.
+- ix.
 Preliminary questions submitted by parties, and

-- v.
+- x.
 Any other related information.

 - b.
 The hearing file for the AR 6:2 Hearing Panel will include the following:

-- i.
+- vi.
 Information about the parties,

-- ii.
+- vii.
 A list of possible witnesses,

-- iii.
+- viii.
 The charged policy violations,

-- iv.
+- ix.
 The date and location of the charged violation, and

-- v.
+- x.
 Any other related information.

-B. Selection of AR 6:2 Hearing Panel
+C. Selection of AR 6:2 Hearing Panel